doyousketch2/theTemplate/README.md

 Poco8 carts might be of some use when trying to figure out Lua conventions.
 https://www.lexaloffle.com/bbs/?cat=7&sub=2&mode=carts
 But you have to be aware there may be specifics that won't transfer over.

+---
+You can try out ZeroBrane Studio as a Lua IDE,
+I've been using Pluma, and making use of their code snippets plugin.